-In May 2007, the price to mail a single letter rose from 39 to 41 cents -- the first price increase under the terms of the PAEA.
-First Class stamp prices rose to 44 cents in May 2009.
-USPS has asked the PRC for permission to raise stamp prices to 46 cents apiece starting in January 2011.
+In January 2012, the price to mail a single letter rose to 45 cents - the second price increase under the terms of the PAEA.

 Each ounce beyond the first costs 17 cents, and there are additional costs based on size and shape.
 Stamp prices have risen in line with inflation since 1970, and by nearly 30 percent since the beginning of 2001.
 Businesses and institutions that mail in bulk, which account for 85 percent of USPS revenue, receive discounts from the First Class rate.